chakritp/pokemon-game/README.md

 ---
 ### Unsolved Problems / Dream Features
 - An increased selection of pokemon
+- A more intuitive pokemon select screen (currently it's hard to see what pokemon you've selected)
+- Keyboard controls
 - Implementing battle sounds of each pokemon and sounds of the moves
 - Implementing personalized animations for each pokemon move
 - Adding animations when switching pokemon in and out